Film Pulldown Claw

 for movie cameras and projectors

-This is a concept by Steve Hines in 1977 for a film pull-down claw with no sliding/noisy parts.
-The claw bounces vertically and horizontally at different rates to create a gentle start-up and stop, while providing the maximum speed during the film advance.
-This quiet pull-down mechanism is well suited for available-light sound movie cameras.
-I have taken artistic license with the animation above to show the position of latent images after the exposure.
+This is a concept for a quiet film pull down, eliminating the cost and weight of the traditional motor.
+The claw bounces vertically and horizontally at different rates to create a gentle start and stop, while providing the maximum speed during the film advance.
+This quiet pull-down technique is well suited for available-light sound movie cameras.
+Developed by Steve Hines in 1977 at the Kodak Research Laboratories.

 |